Chehao/getting-started-react/lab1/README.md

 ```

-## Step4 Using webpack configuration
+## Step 4.
+Using webpack configuration

 - project